watchduck/concertina_hypercubes/concertina_tesseract_details/README.md

 (except for the top vertex projected to the center).
 Tesseract and concertina have only two opposite points in common.
-The other 14 points of the tesseract correspond not to vertices, but to cells of the concertina ― namely those highlighted in gray in the rank picture above.<br>
+The other 14 points of the tesseract correspond not to vertices, but to cells of the concertina ― namely those highlighted in gray in the rank picture above.<br><br>
 `[1/5, -1, -1, -1]` is a vertex with rank 1 in the concertina.<br>
 `[1, -1, -1, -1]` is a vertex with rank 1 in the tesseract.<br>
 For both points `project_from_4d_to_3d` returns `[0.70710678 -0.40824829 -0.28867513]`,